harisont/harisont.github.io/gfaqs.md

   <text x="81" y="38" font-size="10" fill="white">conj</text>
 </svg>

-which is more different than it needs to be from.
+which is more different than it needs to be from

 <svg width="93"
      height="95"